mjsamadi/CaseStudy-FinTech/README.md

 </div>

-**C- Patente list:** Trulioo has following registerd patent that used in GlobalGateway solution [3]:
+**C- Patent list:** Trulioo has the following registered patent that is used in GlobalGateway solution [3]:

 *Identity validation system and associated methods (Filed 2014-04-14/ Granted 2017-03-28)*

 * A computer system and associated methods for verifying user identities online.
-Identity claims made by a requestor of an online access and/or a trusted transaction may be verified by associating digital credentials to verified personal identification information (PII) retrieved from real world events.
+Identity claims made by a requestor of online access and/or a trusted transaction may be verified by associating digital credentials to verified personal identification information (PII) retrieved from real world events.
 PII item(s) may be retrieved from third-party verified identity information sources.
-Verified personal attributes related to PII items may be identified and correlated with the requestor's digital credentials, and stored to a verified identity record.
+Verified personal attributes related to PII items may be identified and correlated with the requestor's digital credentials and stored in a verified identity record.
 Additional digital credentials for the same requestor may be similarly identified, correlated, and stored to the verified identity record.
 A subsequent transaction request by a person claiming the requestor's identity may be compared with the verified identity record.
 An identity match indicator and/or a match confidence score may be created and used to determine the risk that the identity claim by the person requesting the transaction is false.

-*Commerce websites Marketing terminology Social networking services Identity management Integrated Services Digital Network System, method, and computer program product for verifying the identity of social network users (Filed 2010-03-25 / Granted 2012-11-20)*
+*Commerce websites Marketing terminology Social networking services Identity management Integrated Services Digital Network The system, method, and computer program product for verifying the identity of social network users (Filed 2010-03-25 / Granted 2012-11-20)*

 * An advanced identity verification system, method, and computer program product are provided that enable a user to create and individualize a repository of identifying data, and then incorporate that repository into processes that require reliable identification of an individual.
 Real-world acquaintances of the user can be queried to determine the accuracy of identifying data in the repository.
 As more and more acquaintances respond concerning a particular item of identifying data, a numeric accuracy index may be provided that permits an inquiring party to determine whether the identifying data may be trusted.